find your perfect LLM program

 - Case & matter analysis

 The practice areas in which the legal skills are assessed in the SQE2 are:

 - Wills & Intestacy, Probate Administration & Practice

 - Business Organisations, Rules & Procedures

-The tuition fees to study towards the SQE will depend on the law school – for example, check with legal education experts Barbri to see what their learning provisions and tuition fees are.
-In addition to tuition fees, students will need to pay exam fees directly to the Solicitors Regulation Authority and the total cost for taking both of the SQE assessments is going to be £3,980.
+The tuition fees to study towards the SQE will depend on the law school – for example, check with legal education experts the University of Law (ULaw) to see what their learning provisions and tuition fees are.
+ULaw has a wide range of SQE courses and routes to suit all kinds of learners, including law graduates and non-law graduates, as well as options to study full time, part time, on campus or online.
+In addition to tuition fees, students will need to pay exam fees directly to the Solicitors Regulation Authority and the total cost for taking both of the SQE assessments is £3,980.

 SQE1: £1,558 for the two multiple choice examinations.